 As testers, we know that the earlier a defect is found in the SDLC the cheaper it is to fix it.
 The same concept holds true for testing Usability also.

 Usability test results affect the design of the product.
-So, ideally, usability test should start at the design level.
+So, ideally, the usability test should start at the design level.
 But that is not all; software undergoes many changes/interpretations/implementations throughout the SDLC process.
 To make sure that we do not make usability related mistakes at any of these steps – this testing should be conducted often and continuously for maximum results.

 Who performs this testing?